protontypes/open-sustainable-technology/README.md

 - [Cryosphere Software, Data and Tools](https://github.com/awesome-cryosphere/cryosphere-links) - A prototype of a curated list of awesome data sources, models, tools and organizations related to the Cryosphere and its subspheres.
 - [Awesome Clean Tech](https://github.com/nglgzz/awesome-clean-tech) - Clean technology is any process, product, or service that reduces negative environmental impacts through significant energy efficiency improvements, the sustainable use of resources, or environmental protection activities.
 - [Awesome Open Climate Science](https://github.com/pangeo-data/awesome-open-climate-science) - Awesome Open Atmospheric, Ocean, and Climate Science.
-- [Awesome Earth](https://github.com/philsturgeon/awesome-earth) - "What can I do about the climate crisis?"
+- [Awesome Earth](https://github.com/philsturgeon/awesome-earth) - 'What can I do about the climate crisis?'
 Here are 326 things you can do.
 - [Awesome Open Geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
 - [Code against Climate Change](https://github.com/daviddao/code-against-climate-change) - A curated list of tech projects against climate change - hoping to inspire disruptive technological climate action.
 - [Awesome Arctic Data](https://github.com/arctic-risk/awesome-arctic-data) - A curated list on data sources related to climate change in the arctic.